Injury Prevention Foley, MO

 Injury Prevention in Foley, MO.
-Whether you play a sport and are hoping for an opportunity at the next stage, or a recent retiree who wants to dedicate your time to hiking, don’t let the fear of reinjury keep you from the happy, healthy lifestyle you deserve.
-While our professional Foley, MO physical therapists spend much of their time helping athletes and others heal after an injury, we are experts in the entire musculoskeletal system who can evaluate your body’s current condition and how you move to show you exercises that are proven to reduce the risk of injury by preparing your body for the stressors of your desired activity.
-Schedule an appointment at Axes Physical Therapy today or contact the location nearest you.
+Whether you’re an athlete hoping for an opportunity at the next level, or a recent retiree who wants to dedicate your time to taking ski vacations, don’t let the fear of reinjury keep you from the happy, healthy lifestyle you desire.
+While our professional Foley, MO physical therapists work extensively with athletes and others to heal after an injury, we are experts in the entire musculoskeletal system who can evaluate your movement, muscle and joint strength, and flexibility to guide you through techniques that are proven to reduce the risk of injury.
+Request an appointment at Axes Physical Therapy today or contact the location most convenient for you.

 Physical activity is vitally important to many Foley, MO residents.
-We love activities like playing sports, swimming, and more.
-Additionally, committing to an active lifestyle reduces the risk of chronic diseases including type 2 diabetes, cardiovascular disease, eurodegenerative disease, depression, and many types of cancers.
-Not only can physical therapy with one of Axes’ licensed Foley, MO physical therapists allow you to return to action and perform even better than before, but our injury prevention experts can help you reduce the risk of further injury by improving your overall strength, flexibility, and posture.
-All of our treatment plans, both when helping restore motion health and when looking to improve it, are proven to be effective and are personalized to each client and the lifestyle they desire.
+We love activities like playing sports, swimming, or other physical activities.
+Furthermore, pursuing an active lifestyle helps prevent serious health problems including type 2 diabetes, heart disease, dementia, anxiety, and many types of cancers.
+Not only can physical therapy with one of Axes’ licensed Foley, MO physical therapists help you return to action as fierce as ever, but our injury prevention experts can help you reduce the risk of further injury by optimizing your overall movement health.
+All of our treatment plans, both when helping restore motion health and when looking to improve it, have been prove to work and are developed uniquely for each client and the lifestyle they desire.

-If you’ve recently suffered an injury, or have a nagging injury that won’t heal on its own, contact the Axes Physical Therapy location most convenient for you in Foley, MO for a complimentary injury screening.
-To reduce your chance of an injury and ensure that you can keep up with your active lifestyle, read on below or call to speak to a physical therapist at your earliest convenience.
+If you’ve recently suffered an injury, or have a lingering injury that is not getting better with time, contact the Axes Physical Therapy location nearest you in Foley, MO for a complimentary injury screening.
+To reduce your chance of an injury and ensure that you can keep up with your sport or hobby, read on below or inquire about an appointment at your earliest convenience.

-Injuries Axes PT Can Help Prevent in Foley, MO
+Types of Injuries We Prevent Prevent in Foley, MO

-Some of the injuries we see most frequently, such as rotator cuff tears, can result from either overuse or acute trauma.
-Other injuries, for example ACL tears, almost always occur spontaneously, with an immediate impact to or twisting of the knee.
+Some of the injuries we see most frequently, like rotator cuff tears, can either develop over time or occur suddenly.
+Other injuries, like ACL tears, are almost always the result of trauma, such as receiving a direct blow to the knee.

 Injury Prevention Foley, MO | Sports Therapy | Physical Therapy Near Foley